SIP meaning: common terms and definitions

 By Sara Weichhand

-Have you ever wondered about the origin or meaning of a particular acronym or buzz word in telephony?
-In this blog post, We're breaking down some common SIP terms and discussing their meaning in the VoIP world.
+Have you ever wondered about the origin or meaning of a particular acronym or buzz word in the world of telecommunications?
+In this blog post, we'll break down some common SIP terms and discuss their meaning in the VoIP world.
 We'll cover telephony data like CNAM or LRN, common metrics to measure performance like ASR, legal terms like LOA and everything in between.

-Session Initiation Protocol (SIP) is a signaling protocol used for initiating, managing and ending communication sessions over the internet.
+SIP is an acronym for Session Initiation Protocol and is a signaling protocol used for initiating, managing and ending communication sessions over the internet.
 It’s most commonly used for Voice over Internet Protocol (VoIP) applications, such as video conferences and voice calls.
 SIP is based on the client-server model, meaning that a client initiates a request to the server, which then responds with an appropriate response.

 The SIP protocol enables VoIP by providing a way for two parties to establish communication, exchange media and terminate the session.
 When a call is initiated, the client (or caller) sends a SIP request message to the server (or callee) with the details of the call (such as the caller's identity and the address of the callee).
 The server then responds with a SIP response message with details of the session (such as the accepted media types and the address of the caller).